+ACCESS SERVICES

-ACCESS SERVICES: Serving Persons with Disabilities
+Serving Persons with Disabilities

 Access Services assures that students with disabilities have equal access to programs and activities offered at the college.
 Access Services' staff is charged with coordinating services and fostering student independence.
-TCC is committed to making sure all students with disabilities receive appropriate accommodations.
 To receive academic accommodations, students must provide official documentation to the disability specialist.

 To learn about options and opportunities, visit Access Service, located in the Assessment Center in Bldg.
-7, or call 253.460.4438 to make an appointment, or visit www.tacomacc.edu/stuonline/disability/start.shtm.
+7, or call 253.566.5328 to make an appointment, or visit www.tacomacc. edu/stuonline/disability/start.shtm.